Dear Kelly Families~

 Telephone Calls: Calls do not ring into the classroom during school hours to minimize interruptions.
 Messages for students can be left on the teacher’s voicemail.

-Peanut/Nut Free School: When sending a snack or packing a lunch, please remember to check labels to make sure it does not contain or have traces of peanuts/nuts.
+Peanut/Tree Nut Restricted: When sending a snack or packing a lunch, please remember to check labels to make sure it does not contain or have any traces of peanuts/nuts.
+We have students with severe peanut allergies in our building.

 Birthday Snacks: Due to the increase of students who have severe food allergies and the higher levels of severity, we no longer celebrate student birthdays with a “birthday snack” in our schools.
 Parents are welcome to find other non-food items to send to school if they wish.
 Please discuss with your child’s classroom teacher for ideas or preferences.